-Fear and censorship erode Hong Kong’s academic freedom
+Fear and censorship erode freedom in Hong Kong

-Report reveals National Security Law hangs over students and faculty members at the city’s universities
+Report reveals National Security Law hangs over students and academics at the city’s universities

 A report released this week found that Hong Kong’s 2020 National Security Law has eroded academic freedom in the former British colony.
 Human Rights Watch and the Washington-based advocacy organization Hong Kong Democracy Council co-authored the study.